andrewchambers/bupstash/doc/man/bupstash-put.1.md

   in the bupstash repository.
 Only create the entry if the command exited with a successful status code.

-* --cache:
+* --send-log PATH:
-  Path to the put-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_PUTCACHE`, `$XDG_CACHE_HOME/.cache/bupstash/putcache.sqlite3` or `$HOME/.cache/bupstash/putcache.sqlite3`.
+  Path to the send log file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_SEND_LOG`, `$XDG_CACHE_HOME/.cache/bupstash/send-log.sqlite3` or `$HOME/.cache/bupstash/send-log.sqlite3`.

-* --no-cache:
+* --no-send-log:
-  Disable use of the put-cache, all data will be written over the network.
+  Disable use of a send log, all data will be written over the network.
+Implies --no-stat-caching.

 * --no-stat-caching:
   Disable the caching of file attributes to encrypted chunks.
 Only used when `WHAT` is a directory.

 * --no-default-tags:
   Do no set default tags.